Tom1684/Decision-Support-System/readme.md

 # Decision Support System - Feature Selection for Customer Churn

 An ensemble of two Multi-Objecive Optimisation Algorithms for Machine Learning feature selection.
 Only for binary classification data-sets.
-Instructions for use are given in the application itself.
-Instructions for running the application are given below.
+Instructions for running the algorithm are given below.

 ## Dependencies